buildingsareheavy/buildingsareheavy.com/portfolio/with-food-and-love.md

 </p>

 <p>
 "With Food + Love" is a plant-based, gluten-free blog run by Sherrie Castellano, a contributing photographer, food writer and columnist for FEAST Magazine.
-She has worked with Absolut, Chobani, LaCroix, Silk, Simply Organics, Urban Outfitters, Better Homes and Gardens, and Livestrong, among others.
+She has worked with Chobani, LaCroix, and Urban Outfitters among others.
 </p>